 While being Scottish may be reason enough for the excessive celebrations, the real reason behind the full force extravaganza is the lack of Christmas back when Bonnie Scotland wasn’t getting on with church.
 Since then NYE celebrations have been hard to shake and all Scots like to see in the bells with style… and an unforgettable group rendition of Robert Burns’ Auld Lang Syne.

-I went to Hogmanay back in 2014 and had a brilliant time, you can check out my Hogmanay experience here.
+I went to Hogmanay back and had a brilliant time, you can check out my Hogmanay experience here.

 If you’ve kept the cursing to a minimum and avoided those Saturday sessions then you might have made it onto Santa’s ‘good’ list.
 For those who’ve behaved a little more liberally (moi? neverrrr) then the Krampus may be coming for you.

 Originating from German legend, Krampus is a demon who doles out the coals and punishes those on the naughty list.
 On 5th December, the people of Vienna celebrate this evil little man by dressing up as him and competing in a race.
 With alcohol as liquid fuel, this parade soon turns into a Krampi party complete with costume.

 However, this demonic event is scaring the kiddies so much that Austrian authorities are contemplating banning Krampus altogether.
 Need to get to this December festival ASAP before the fun gets shut down!